 The SLS brings the One University concept to life by diminishing internal boundaries, promoting sharing of information, and facilitating university-wide teamwork.

-To learn who is part of the SLS community, download the list of graduates: SLS Participants 2005-2015
+To learn who is part of the SLS community, download the list of graduates.

 Higher Education Resource Services (HERS) is an educational non-profit dedicated to creating and sustaining a community of women leaders through leadership programs and other strategies.
 In the past forty years, HERS has provided leadership and management programs for more than 5000 women in higher education.

 The Summer Institutes, a partnership between HERS and Bryn Mawr College and the University of Denver, are premier 12-day residential professional development programs.
-The intensive curriculum allows participants to gain skills and perspectives they can put to use immediately, while also building a national network for continuing exchange of information and expertise.
+The intensive curriculum takes a holistic approach to leadership via institutional awareness, networking, and self-knowledge.
+Participants will build a national network of women to continue exchange of information and expertise.

 The curriculum covers:

 - Planning and leading change in the academy